spot 2.13

 const atomic_prop_set * | ap_ |

-This class recursively constructs LTL formulae of a given size.
-The formulae will use the use atomic propositions from the set of propositions passed to the constructor, in addition to the constant and all LTL operators supported by Spot.
+This class recursively constructs LTL formulas of a given size.
+The formulas will use the use atomic propositions from the set of propositions passed to the constructor, in addition to the constant and all LTL operators supported by Spot.

 By default each operator has equal chance to be selected.
 Also, each atomic proposition has as much chance as each constant (i.e., true and false) to be picked.
 This can be tuned using parse_options().